Therapy for Anxious Kids and Teens

 anxious child hiding

-How is anxiety treated?
+How is anxiety treated in kids and teens?

 Cognitive Behavior Therapy (CBT), particularly when used with Exposure Therapy or Exposure and Response Prevention (ERP) is typically the best practice for anxiety, though specific procedures may vary between younger and older children/adolescents.
 For younger children, therapy may focus more on helping parents to facilitate brave approach of the avoided situations, and play may be incorporated into the treatment.
 For older kids and teens, the process typically involves more direct work around confronting anxious thoughts and gradually facing fears in a structured, manageable way.
 While the approach may vary, the goal is always the same: helping kids feel more confident in navigating anxiety and building resilience in the process.